As of September 2018, our SENDCo contact is:

 - concentration levels, for example because they have ADHD

 Who to talk to

-If you think your child may have special educational needs, contact Rachael Constantine in the school office on 01603 720402 or email@example.com in the first instance and she will organise for Mrs Edwards, the school’s co ordinator for SEND, to get in touch with you.
+If you think your child may have special educational needs, speak with the class teacher in the first instance or make contact via the school office with Mrs Robinson, the school’s co ordinator for SEND.

 There is also lots of useful help and advice regarding admissions here.